Skip to content

 Recommended by: Coni, Experiencing the Globe

+Latvia is full of interesting sights and history.
 For the ultimate budget-friendly holiday, base yourself in Riga and explore the chic Art Nouveau capital on foot.
 Get lost in the Old Town (or join a free walking tour) to see the amazing architecture that defines the city – don’t miss the House of the Black Heads and the Three Brothers.

 RECOMMENDED TOUR: Riga Old and New Walking Tour

-From Riga, you can explore some other Latvian sights on your own as day trips, for less than 10 euros each.
+Don’t leave Riga without visiting the Museum of Occupation and the Corner House, to learn about the country’s tumultuous history.
+From Riga, you can explore some other Latvian sights as day trips for less than €10 each.
 Head to Jurmala for some time at the beach, to Gauja National Park for a nature escape, or to Salaspils memorial if you’re interested in history.

 16. Bosnia and Herzegovina